cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 The definitions included in this page may vary from the cited standards, based on how we configure and use Cobalt software.

+## Accounts (Cloud Assets)

+An AWS account is a container for your AWS resources.
+For more information, see [Amazon AWS documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html#account).

 ## Aggregated Risk

 {{% aggregated-risk-definition %}}